-Given her litigation experience, Victoria is able to offer clients a strategic and customized solution to achieving a successful resolution of any dispute—whether through trial, appeals, or a negotiated settlement.
-Sometimes leverage may be obtained through dispositive motion practice or limited discovery to posture disputes for early resolution and other times, through alternative dispute resolution conferences, such as mediation or arbitration.
-She was recognized as a Super Lawyers Rising Star from 2017 through 2021—a recognition that only 2.5% of her peers receive.
+Given her litigation experience, Victoria can offer clients a strategic and customized solution to successfully resolve any dispute—whether through trial, appeals, or a negotiated settlement.
+Sometimes leverage may be obtained through dispositive motion practice or limited discovery to posture disputes for early resolution, and other times, through alternative dispute resolution conferences, such as mediation or arbitration.
+She was selected to the Rising Stars list from 2017 through 2022.

-Prior to joining the firm, Victoria practiced as an associate attorney at a national U.S. law firm subsequent to a summer associate internship there during her first and second years in law school.
-Before becoming a lawyer, Victoria was a bankruptcy counselor, providing comprehensive financial assessment for clients and educating them on using available resources to meet their short-term priority expenses and support their long-term financial goals.
+Before joining the firm, Victoria practiced as an associate attorney at a national U.S. law firm after a summer associate internship during her first and second years in law school at the same firm.
+Before becoming a lawyer, Victoria worked as a bankruptcy counselor—providing comprehensive financial assessments for individuals in bankruptcy and educating them on using available resources to meet their short-term priority expenses and support their long-term financial goals.

-Victoria studied at and received her law degree from the University of Florida Levin College of Law, where she actively participated as an executive board member of the University's Moot Court Team, and as a member of the Black Law Students Association, as well as the Entertainment, Arts and Sports Law Society.
+She received her law degree from the University of Florida, Levin College of Law.
+She was an executive board member of the University’s Moot Court Team, Black Law Students Association, Entertainment, Arts, and Sports Law Society.
 During law school, she also served as a teaching assistant for legal writing, legal research, and appellate advocacy.

-Victoria's polished, articulate oral advocacy skills have garnered her awards in trial practice and mediation.
-She has also presented on several topics including shifting the costs of discovery in litigation, focusing on federal and state court treatment of electronically stored information, and ethical considerations in social media.
+Victoria’s sophisticated oral advocacy skills have garnered her trial practice and mediation awards.
+She has also presented on several topics, including shifting the costs of discovery in litigation, focusing on federal and state court treatment of electronically stored information, and ethical considerations in social media.

-As a zealous supporter of pro bono legal services, Victoria has spent numerous hours providing free legal and appellate services to the underprivileged through her frequent participation in local and statewide legal aid organizations.
-She worked with the Florida Capital Resource Center, where she has assisted lawyers in defending capital cases and has worked on pro bono appellate cases.
-Her fervent participation in pro bono services recently led to her being awarded the Florida Supreme Court Pro Bono Service Award.
+As a zealous supporter of pro bono legal services, Victoria has spent numerous hours providing free legal and appellate services to the underprivileged through her participation in local and statewide legal aid organizations.
+She worked with the Florida Capital Resource Center, where she assisted attorneys defending capital cases, and has worked on pro bono appellate cases.
+For her service, Victoria received the pro bono service award.

 - Top 40 Under 40 Black Lawyers in Texas by The National Black Lawyers

-- Dallas Bar Association’s 2021 Class of WE LEAD: Women Empowered to Lead in the Legal Profession
+- Dallas Bar Association’s 2023 Class of Women Empowered to Lead in the Legal Profession

 - Co-Chair of the Diversity Committee, Hillsborough County Bar Association (2016-2018)